 What you could be doing during your work placement

-At Allegro MicroSystems, placements could provide experience in the following integrated circuit (IC) development disciplines:
+At Allegro MicroSystems, placements could provide experience in the following integrated circuit (IC) and software (Embedded/PC) development disciplines:

-• Various IC design tools including Cadence Virtuoso Analog Design Environment, Spectre, ams, MMSIM, MATLAB/Simulink, ARM Kiel Micro-vision, etc
+- Various IC design tools including Cadence Virtuoso Analog Design Environment, Spectre, ams, MMSIM, MATLAB/Simulink, ARM Kiel Micro-vision, etc

 Meet one of our UKESF Scholars